-It has also been detected some zero-rating offers where the bonus does not refer to a specific kind of contents or applications, but to periods of time.
+Like in previous years, it has also been detected some zero-rating offers where the bonus does not refer to a specific kind of contents or applications, but to periods of time.
 The most typical case is that called "weekend bonus" or "nights".
 For a certain amount, a bonus of unlimited data that will be in used during that period is purchased.
 The cases detected in Spain are independent of the content accessed or downloaded ("application agnostic"), so they would not even be found in the zero-rating category but in a limited time bonus.